 Updates on COVID-19 in South Sudan

 South Sudan reported its first case of COVID-19 on 6th April 2020.
-Seven (07) new cases of the virus were reported in the last 24 hours with other cases confirmed earlier after completion of investigations and tests.
-This now brings the total number of COVID-19 cases in the country to 2,470, with 1,252 recoveries and 47 deaths reported.
+Three (3) new cases of the virus were reported in the last 24 hours with other cases confirmed earlier after completion of investigations and tests.
+Total number of COVID-19 confirmed cases in the country is 2,510, with 1,294 recoveries and 47 deaths reported.

 Daily Updates on Public Health Events in South Sudan